dtaht/blog-cerowrt/content/post/anomolies_thus_far.md

 I really hate what these spikes do to the automatic graph smoothing algorithms in [flent](https://flent.org)... but I'd hate it even worse if they were smoothed out entirely, as other researchers do.
-In networking, and in wifi, especially, the anomalies are important!
-It's the edge cases that matter.
+In networking, and in wifi, especially, [the anomalies are important](/post/talks/engineering/)!
+It's [the edge cases](/post/talks/engineering/) that are the most interesting.

 ## Periodic Bumps may have been a bug